-- 1. Connect a camera to SAFR. - 2.
-Open the Video Feeds window and click the Configure button for your current machine. - 3.
+Image: Config - 3.
 Hover your mouse over Feeds, then click the + button. - 4.
-You'll be prompted for the following information: - Feed Name: Enter any name for the video feed you wish. - Camera: Select the camera feed you connected in Step #2 from the drop-down menu. - Format: Select the resolution and frame rate for the new video feed. - Mode: Select the video processing mode from the drop-down menu that you want the VIRGO daemon to operate in.
-For a description of the video processing modes, see here. - Apply Mode Customizations from Preferences: Enable if you want the Desktop Client preferences applied to the new VIRGO daemon. - 5.
-Click the $\mathbf{Add}$ button. - 6.
+You'll be prompted for the following information: - Feed Name: Enter any name for the video feed you wish. - Camera: Select the camera feed you connected in Step #2 from the drop-down menu. - Format: Select the resolution and frame rate for the new video feed. - Mode: Select the video processing mode from the drop-down menu that you want the VIRGO feed to operate in.
+For a description of the video processing modes, see here. - Apply Mode Customizations from Preferences: Enable if you want the Desktop Client preferences applied to the new VIRGO feed. - 5.
+Click the Add button. - 6.
 Click Apply in the bottom right corner of the Video Feeds window.